shobrook/syntaxis/README.md

 ## Contributing

-If you've written an algorithm related to ASTs that isn't included in this library, feel free to make a contribution!
+If you've written an algorithm related to ASTs that isn't in this library, feel free to make a contribution!
 Just fork the repo, make your changes, and then submit a pull request.
 If you do contribute, please try to adhere to the existing style. <!--Give actual instructions for where in the file you should contribute-->

 If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/saplings/issues/new) and I'll take care of it!